 ECA commissioned KPMG to estimate the total costs of existing financial and other measures to support consumers with energy affordability difficulties, to remain connected to their energy supply.

-The 2016 KPMG report shows there are around 1650,000 households and 11,000 small businesses being disconnected from electricity and gas each year across Australia.
+The 2016 KPMG report shows there are around 160,000 households and 11,000 small businesses being disconnected from electricity and gas each year across Australia.
 These numbers had increased rapidly over several years but have plateaued in the past three years.
 In several jurisdictions, the number of people entering retailers’ hardship programs has also escalated over the past five years but also now, appears to have plateaued.
-The Australian Energy Regulator (AER) obliges energy retailers to have hardship programs to support consumers who encounter difficulties in paying for their energy,
+The Australian Energy Regulator (AER) obliges energy retailers to have hardship programs to support consumers who encounter difficulties in paying for their energy, and develops guidance to energy retailers through a guideline that outlines minimum requirements .
+One of those is that retailers must have processes in place to identify “appropriate financial counselling services and to notify hardship customers of those programs and services” (p7).

 The KPMG report indicates that between 4 to 7 per cent of consumers find themselves encountering difficulty in paying for their energy consumption at various times.
 Most of these people are able to manage their own way out of difficulty and the diagram below illustrates the various processes people go through in managing energy payment difficulties.
-These include the use of payment plans, various forms of intervention from service providers, and retailers hardship programs.
+These include the use of payment plans, various forms of intervention from service providers, and retailers’ hardship programs.
 But roughly 1 per cent of consumers do not succeed, and find themselves disconnected.